Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

 \end{prop} \begin{proof} Combine Proposition~\ref{prop:csinf} with Theorem~\ref{thm:h2holom}, the denseness of $\varinjlim\rH^2(L_\bullet,\nu_\bullet)$ in $\rH(L)$ and the fact that evaluation is continuous on $\rH(L)$.
 The completeness relation is then also obvious. \end{proof}

-This Proposition means in particular that we may view $\rH^2(\hat{L},\nu)$ as a reproducing kernel Hilbert space of functions on $L$.
+This proposition means in particular that we may view $\rH^2(\hat{L},\nu)$ as a reproducing kernel Hilbert space of functions on~$L$.

-\begin{prop} The Hilbert space $\rH^2(\hat{L},\nu)$ is separable. \end{prop} \begin{proof} Since $L$ is separable, there is a dense subset $D\subseteq L$.
-Since the subspace of linear combinations of coherent states is dense in $\rH^2(\hat{L},\nu)$ by Proposition~\ref{prop:cohdensei} it is sufficient to show that any multiple $\lambda K_x$ of a coherent state can be arbitrarily approximated by a multiple of a coherent state of the form $q K_p$, where $p\in D$ and $q\in\Q\oplus\im\Q$.
+\begin{prop} The Hilbert space $\rH^2(\hat{L},\nu)$ is separable. \end{prop} \begin{proof} Since $L$ is separable, there is a countable dense subset $D\subseteq L$.
+Since the subspace of linear combinations of coherent states is dense in $\rH^2(\hat{L},\nu)$ by Proposition~\ref{prop:cohdensei} it is suf\/f\/icient to show that any multiple $\lambda K_x$ of a coherent state can be arbitrarily approximated by a multiple of a~coherent state of the form $q K_p$, where $p\in D$ and $q\in\Q\oplus\im\Q$.
 This is easy to verify by explicit calculation. \end{proof}